Find the best VPN for torrenting!

 This study investigated the impacts of digital video piracy on the US economy.
 According to the study’s movie piracy statistics, the number of TV episodes pirated digitally in the US has reached an all-time high.

-This number surely affects the US economy not just in terms of lost movie industry revenue, but also lost jobs and tax revenue.
+This number surely affects the US economy in terms of lost movie industry revenue as well as lost jobs and tax revenue.

 To be able to calculate how much exactly is lost to digital piracy, this study took into account a minimum replacement rate of 14% and a maximum rate of 34%.
 This calculation was derived on the assumption that 66% to 86% of digital piracy doesn’t actually replace paid consumption.

 Statistics for film piracy then showed the total value of pirated content and revenue lost due to widespread piracy.
 Between $40 and $97.1 billion in movie industry revenue is lost, while that range is $39.3 to $95.4 billion for the television industry.

 16. Illegally uploading or downloading copyrighted materials takes up nearly 24% of the bandwidth used in North America, Europe, and the Asia-Pacific.